 She stressed that the strategy of the tourism sector drawn up until 2027 is based on three pilars of sustainability: economic, social and environmental.

-The economic aspect mirrors an alignment between the number of overnight stays and the increase of revenues.
+economic aspect mirrors an alignment between the number of overnight stays and the increase of revenues.

-At the social level, the main concern is the qualification of HR in tourism.
+social level, the main concern is the qualification of HR in tourism.
 There were 100 thousand jobs created in tourism, and the increased need for adjustment of training skills in tourism schools and vocational training centers.
 Increasing the level of education is a national goal.

 Environmental sustainability, reflected in the correct management of energy, water and waste, presents interesting ratios, as more than 60% of companies in 2017 showed good environmental management practices.